M.Ed. / M.A. Admissions Criteria

 The Personal History Statement is about your background, culture, economic and social experiences, and how those elements have led you to pursue a graduate degree.

 Request TOEFL or IELTS scores electronically from the testing center to be sent to UCR.
 UC Riverside code: R4839

-TOEFL or IELTS scores must be submitted by students whose native language is not English and who do not have a bachelor's or postgraduate degree from an institution where English is the exclusive language of instruction at that institution.
+TOEFL or IELTS scores must be submitted by students whose native language is not English and who do not have a bachelor's or postgraduate degree from an institution where English is the exclusive language of instruction for the institution.
 The scores cannot be more than two years old from the date of matriculation (example: September 2020 for Fall 2022 admission).
 We do not accept Duolingo English tests.
 For more information about English test scores, click here.

 TOEFL - minimum required scores: